Southern Squash Casserole Recipe

 Southern Squash Casserole is a widely popular dish in the South.
-I first tried it years ago at a restaurant in Orlando called the Black Eyed Pea and quickly became addicted.
-Until then, I only had yellow squash, or crookneck squash, stewed with onion, butter, salt, and pepper or dredged in cornmeal and pan-fried.
+I first tried it years ago at a restaurant in Orlando called the Black Eyed Pea.
+I remember the first bite, the creamy texture, the subtle sweetness of the squash, and the comforting warmth of the dish.
+It was a revelation.
+Until then, I only had yellow squash, or crookneck squash, stewed with onion, butter, salt, and pepper, or dredged in cornmeal and pan-fried.
 Until I tried the casserole, yellow squash was not on my list of favorite foods.

 Southern Squash Casserole recipes vary greatly, with some cooks adding various cheeses, garlic, sour cream, cream cheese, or cream, mayonnaise, and crushed crackers instead of breadcrumbs.
 I like to keep things simple, especially when cooking for the holidays.

-This recipe is reasonably straightforward.
-I tried to create a dish as close as possible to the one I had at the Black Eyed Peas.
-The secret to baking a winning casserole is in the squash.
-Select smaller yellow squash for your casserole.
-The larger the squash, the bigger the seeds.
+This recipe is delightfully straightforward.
+I’ve strived to recreate a dish as close as possible to the one I savored at the Black Eyed Peas.
+The key to baking a winning casserole lies in the squash.
+Opt for smaller yellow squash for your dish.
+Remember, the larger the squash, the more seeds you’ll encounter.

-To make a Southern Squash Casserole recipe, I mash tender yellow crookneck squash and sweet onions, then stir in sugar, breadcrumbs, butter, and eggs.
+For my version of Southern Squash Casserole, I mash tender yellow crookneck squash and sweet onions, then stir in sugar, breadcrumbs, butter, and eggs.
 Once mixed, I pour the mixture into a 2.5-quart casserole or a 9×13 baking dish and bake until golden brown.
-It’s tasty enough for kids to eat without knowing they’re eating squash.
+It’s a dish that’s tasty enough for kids to enjoy, even if they’re not the biggest fans of squash.

-I usually bake Southern Squash Casserole in a 2.5-quart dish for up to 40 minutes or until the casserole is set and the crust is golden brown.
-If you’re using a 9×13 baking dish, adjust baking time accordingly.
+When I bake Southern Squash Casserole, I usually use a 2.5-quart dish and bake for up to 40 minutes, or until the casserole is set and the crust is a beautiful golden brown.
+If you’re using a 9×13 baking dish, simply adjust the baking time accordingly.
+Remember, this dish is not just for the holidays; it’s a versatile addition to any meal, especially for kids who might not be keen on eating their veggies.

 Southern Squash Casserole